JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/phase1baerial.png)

 ## The Scheme for the Order Land is no longer in accordance with the statutory development plan
 @.
-The statutory development plan context for the Scheme underlying the Order (“the Scheme”) is the Aylesbury Area Action Plan 2010 (“AAAP”) (CD 2).
+The compulsory purchase code requires that the Scheme underlying the Order is in conformity with the statutory development plan.
+The statutory development plan context for the Scheme underlying this Order (“the Scheme”) is the Aylesbury Area Action Plan 2010 (“AAAP”) (CD 2).

-### Mixed use/retail requirements
-@.
-AAAP policy __'COM6'__ says that the Scheme must _"Provide 1,750 square metres of new local retail facilities (convenience retail, cafes and restaurants) within the action area core"._

-@.
-How much retail is being provided in the new FDS planning application? is it proportionate to achieving the 1,750 sqm across the masterplan site as a whole?

-### BRE Sunlight/Daylight
-@.
-See what the new FDS application does about the BRE sunlight/daylight issues.
-Given the density it will be difficult to resolve.

-@.
-Policy A6.7.8 of the AAAP says _"At least 75% of apartments in each development should have dual aspect."_

-@.
-How many of the homes in the new FDS application are due to be dual aspect?

-### Sustainable Energy
+### Scheme in breach of Sustainable Energy requirements
+Whilst the AAAP envisaged a single energy centre being provided, the proposal is for an Energy Centre within Block 5 of the FDS with another energy centre being located close to the Albany Road/Thurlow Street junction as part of the Outline Scheme.

 @.
 Show how the sustainable energy requirements of the AAAP are not being adhered to - ie. biomass (see draft blog post on phase 1a having delivered gas boilers when it should have been biomass)

 @.
 [This press release](http://www.24housing.co.uk/news/first-new-homes-completed-on-aylesbury-estate/) says that biomass was to be provided on phase 1a but we know from classeur blog post that biomass was never provided.
 The planning committee report and s106 for phase 1a also stipulated biomass.